The world's most destructive forest fires

 McKinney Fire, California, USA, 2022

 The McKinney Fire, which started in Siskiyou County just as the Oak Fire was under control, grew to become the largest blaze in the state in 2022.
-After the initial ignition, the fire swelled a staggering 62 times in size, torching vehicles and homes along its path.
+After the initial ignition, the fire swelled a staggering 62 times in size, torching vehicles and homes in its path.
 The blaze burned more than 60,000 acres of Klamath National Forest.

 Mill Fire, California, USA, 2022